huygiatrng/CaptionCove/README.md

 ### Usage

-- **Login/Signup**: Create an account or log in to your existing account to access the transcription services.
+- **API Integration**: Utilize the provided RESTful APIs to interact with the backend for uploading videos, managing user accounts, and generating transcripts.

-- **Upload Video**: Upload your video file for transcription.
-The system will generate subtitles and transcripts in your chosen format (SRT or VTT).
+- **Video Transcription**: Upload videos through the API to generate subtitles and transcripts, which can be retrieved in the desired format.

-- **Manage Transcripts**: Access, download, or print your transcripts directly from the dashboard.
+- **Transcript Management**: Access, download, or print transcripts via the API.